redstone-finance/redstone-oracles-monorepo/packages/radix-connector/scrypto/README.md

 ### Using the PriceAdapter contract

-1. The contract can be deployed and initialized by using `make deploy` command.
+1. The contract can be deployed and initialized by using `make deploy_adapter` command.
     1. The deployed [`package.resim.addr`](price_adapter/package.resim.addr)
        and [`component.resim.addr`](price_adapter/package.resim.addr) hashes can be found in the [`price_adapter`](price_adapter)